Schools and Justice

 OJJDP is partnering with the Department of Education and the Substance Abuse and Mental Health Services Administration (SAMHSA) to implement a multidisciplinary initiative to improve school climates, respond early and appropriately to student mental health and behavioral needs, avoid referring students to law enforcement and juvenile justice as a disciplinary response, and facilitate a proactive and supportive school reentry process in the rare instances in which a youth is referred.
 The larger goal of the project is to enhance collaboration and coordination among schools, mental and behavioral health specialists, law enforcement and juvenile justice officials at the local level to ensure adults have the support, training, and a shared framework to help students succeed in school and prevent negative outcomes for youth and communities.

-- School Pathways to the Juvenile Justice System Project: A Practice Guide - published as part of a larger project addressing school discipline referrals to the juvenile justice system.
+School Pathways to the Juvenile Justice System Project: A Practice Guide - published as part of a larger project addressing school discipline referrals to the juvenile justice system.
 The project aims to reduce the number of referrals to the juvenile justice system for school based behaviors through the establishment and collaboration of judicially led court/school partnerships.
 The practice guide is intended to provide the multi-system collaborative in each of the 16 demonstration sites with thorough and thoughful guidance on implementing judicially led collaborations to address "school pathways to the juvenile justice system."
 The structure, directions, and recommendations throughout the guide are the product of several months of consultation and collaboration with juvenile and family court judges and other juvenile justice and school system experts.
 The processes described emulate those of successful collaboratives in jurisdictions across the country, including Georgia, Connecticut and California.
-To download a copy of the guide, please click here.
+Click here to download a copy of the guide.

-- School Pathways to the Juvenile Justice System: The Context for a Practice Guide for Courts and Schools Technical Assistance Bulletin - published as part of a larger project addressing school discipline referrals to the juvenile justice system.
+Technical Assistance Bulletin - published as part of a larger project addressing school discipline referrals to the juvenile justice system.
 The project aims to reduce the number of referrals to the juvenile justice system for school based behaviors through the establishment and collaboration of judically led courts/school partnerships.
 Th bulletin was published to provide a context for courts and schools regarding the need to reduce the number of referral courts, along with a history and impact of zero tolerance policies.
 The bulletin serves as introduction to the issue of school discipline referrals to the justice system, while the soon to be released Practice Guide explains the process to be used by judicially led court/school partnerships to reduce the number of referrals.
-To download a copy of the bulletin, please click here.
+Click here to download a copy of the bulletin.

 - Webinar: School Pathways to Juvenile Justice System Project (S2JJ) Data Collection and Performance Measures explains the required performance measures and recommended data collection methods.
 To view this webinar, please click here.
 Please click here to download the accompanying presentation slides and additional materials.